 A large part of the Village Center is controlled by a select number of individuals or entities that own more than one parcel within the study area.
 This fact is important to note as partners are sought in the future that may be able and willing to improve/assemble their properties to make a proposed development option not only more feasible but a significant component in the revitalization of the Village Center.
-See Figure 6 - Property Ownership vacancies are predominantly found within the developments of Los Portales, the Warren Building, and Spanish Village.
+See Figure 6 - Property Ownership vacancies are predominantly found within the developments of Los Portales, the Warren-Sundial Courtyard Building, and Spanish Villagethe parcels south of the Shell gas station.
 The prominent location of these developments within the study area causes these parcels to have the highest need and greatest opportunity for enhanced utilization.